 Knowing when to transplant your peonies is half the battle of a successful move.
 For peonies, fall is the ideal time to dig up the plants.
 The exact timing differs by region, but mid-August for Northern gardeners and early November for Southern gardeners is a general guideline.
 In the fall, peonies are preparing for dormancy.
 Their metabolism slows, causing growth and development to stop.
 This change helps perennial plants save energy, and minimizes stress to roots during the move.

-If it's April, and you're preparing for a move this month, weigh the possibility of plant damage or death against your desire to take the plant with you.
+If it's spring and you're preparing for a move very soon, weigh the possibility of plant damage or death against your desire to take the plant with you.
 Severely stressed plants may not bloom again for several years and may be vulnerable to attack by fungal diseases or insect pests.

 Peonies need soil with good drainage.
 Neither sticky clay nor sandy gravel will yield a healthy peony, but the cure for both situations is the same: amending the soil with compost.
 Mix it in 50/50 with the native soil.
 You don't want to create a planting hole that's so enriched and fluffy that the roots never want to extend beyond it; rather, you must give your transplanted peony a booster to alleviate shock while also encouraging adaptation to the new home.

 Don't skimp on the rootball you will need to dig up when transplanting a peony.
 A peony's health begins with the health of the rootstock, so you will want to preserve as much as you can while minimizing any damage that might provide a pathway for insects or diseases.

 Measure at least 18 inches from the crown when you start digging.
 Dig straight down, and pause to pry around the rootball until you feel the entire plant begin to lift.
 Do not lift the plant by the stems; breakage will ensue.
 If the rootball is too heavy to lift from its hole, gently wash away some of the soil from the roots.

 Identify the Eyes